rishieraj/my_gazebo_tutorials/README.md

-# ROS2 Beginner Tutorials
+# ROS2 Gazebo Tutorials

-This branch contains a C++ package that can run a ROS2 publisher and subscriber communicating a custom message.
+This branch contains a C++ package that can run a ROS2 node to control a Turtlebot Waffle in a custom world.

 **Author:** Rishie Raj (120425554)